hujingzzz/ainews/_posts/2025-07-04-deepmind-ai.md

 ---
 layout: post
-title: Deepmind Launch a new generation of robots.AIModel It can run independently on the body of the robot.
-Do not rely on cloud-based computing resources
+title: Deepmind introduces a new generation of robot AI models that can run independently on the robot's body without relying on clouds to calculate resources.
 date: 2025-07-04 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/deepmind-ai_1.jpg